Game Theory

 Conscious And Subconscious Coordination

 Section titled “Conscious And Subconscious Coordination”Coordination itself has levels.
 Conscious coordination has a leader, bureaucracy, patriarch, committee, or explicit plan.
-It can work, but it is visible, slow, and full of ego.
 Subconscious coordination is different.
 People move together because a story, religion, family pattern, ethnicity, school, status code, or eschatology has already synchronized them.
 Jiang calls it almost like a dance: people work together without a clear leader or clear directionLoading source trail.

 This is why stories are strategic.
-A powerful story frames the world and gives a script for behavior.
 In the same lecture, Jiang says a powerful story is both a frame and a scriptLoading source trail.
-The story does not have to issue orders.
-It can coordinate by making separate people feel that the same sacrifice, enemy, end, or destiny is obvious.
+The story does not have to issue orders; it can coordinate by making the same sacrifice, enemy, end, or destiny feel obvious.

 That makes game theory neighbor the eschatology and story pages.
 Some concepts explain what the story does to memory, soul, nation, or prophecy.
 Game theory asks which story has become the coordination layer.